Pacific Crest Trail: History

 In 1968, President Lyndon B. Johnson defined the PCT and the Appalachian Trail with the National Trails System Act.
 The PCT was then constructed through cooperation between the federal government and volunteers organized by the Pacific Crest Trail Association.
 In 1993, the PCT was officially declared finished.

-The Trust for Public Land has purchased and conserved more than 3000 acre along the Pacific Crest Trail in Washington.
+The Trust for Public Land has purchased and conserved more than 3000 acre along the PCT in Washington.
 Consolidation of this land has allowed for better recreational access as well as greater ease to manage conservation lands.

 A bicycle touring route has been developed to parallel the PCT on paved and unpaved roads.